 Hi, I’m Jonathan.
-I live in Atlanta, and I make websites.
+I live in Minneapolis, and I make websites.
 I’m into design, theology, justice, and grace.

 You can read more about me, see what I do, or just say hi.
 Especially on Twitter.

 A blog about design, faith, and how they work together.
 View All Posts